-We spoke to Cicely Marston, co-author of ‘Oral Sex, Young People, and Gendered Narratives of Reciprocity’ in The Journal of Sex Research which gained an impressive 6,770 downloads and an Altmetric score of 164.* From creating a project blog to starring on BBC Radio 4’s Woman’s Hour, Cicely promotes her research widely and it continues to spark great interest from the general public and reach audiences outside of academia.
+To find out how open access research can help reach a wide readership, we spoke to Cicely Marston, co-author of ‘Oral Sex, Young People, and Gendered Narratives of Reciprocity’ in The Journal of Sex Research which has gained an impressive 14,082 downloads and an Altmetric score of 169.*

 While the topic area of our paper is of general interest, I think our project has been particularly successful because we worked hard to make our work accessible.

 “Our aim was to produce high quality papers, published in the best academic journals, that were methodologically and theoretically sound, but were still readable for non-specialists and available to all.”

 This was partly a political position: we did not want to interview young people about their lives and then produce outputs that would be entirely meaningless to them, their families, or those who wish to improve young people’s situation.

 “We avoided heavy use of sociological jargon and tried to express complex concepts using plain language, balancing this with the need to produce academically rigorous work.”